Chemical warfare: History

 Simple chemical weapons were used sporadically throughout antiquity and into the Industrial Age.
 It was not until the 19th century that the modern conception of chemical warfare emerged, as various scientists and nations proposed the use of asphyxiating or poisonous gasses.

 Multiple international treaties were passed banning chemical weapons based upon the alarm of nations and scientists.
-This however did not prevent the extensive use of chemical weapons in World War I. The development of chlorine gas, among others, was used by both sides to try to break the stalemate of trench warfare.
-Though largely ineffective over the long run, it decidedly changed the nature of the war.
-In many cases the gasses used did not kill, but instead horribly maimed, injured, or disfigured casualties.
-Some 1.3 million gas casualties were recorded, which may have included up to 260,000 civilian casualties.
+This however did not prevent the extensive use of chemical weapons in World War I. Chlorine gas, among other chemicals, was used by both the Allied and Central powers to try to break the stalemate of trench warfare.
+In most cases the gasses used did not kill, but instead incapacitated or caused permanent or temporary injuries.
+Historians have reached a wide range of estimates on gas casualties, ranging from 500k to 1.3 million casualties directly caused by chemical warfare agents during the course of the war, of which 2-4% died.
+A minimum of around 1300 civilians were injured due to the use of the weapons, and at least around 4000 were injured during weapon production.
+Gas casualties were a small fraction of the overall human impact of the war, but the horrifying effects of such weapons gave them a strong psychological impact.